michaelbakshandeh/calendar-project/index.md

 learn something new about my routine.
 I could have tried to present the data in a way that was interesting and revealed something interesting about my routine.
 However, this would have been unethical to myself and to everyone who views this webpage.
+Furthermore, this analysis proved to me that my intuitions about how I structure my time are correct.
 It is a data scientist’s ethical duty to ensure that the information that he is presenting is ethical and anonymized.